 \section{Conclusions}

-In this work, we considered model quantization for least-squares regression problems, where the solution is constrained to be representable using a pre-specified budget of $B$-bits per dimension.
-For the setting when the observations are noisy linear measurements of some true model, we obtained an information-theoretic lower bound for the minimax $\ell_2$ risk of learning under quantization constraints.
-We saw that the $\ell_2$ risk can be separated as the sum of two terms: The \textit{unavoidable learning risk} and the \textit{excess learning risk}.
-We subsequently proposed several algorithms for model quantization and compared their performance in terms of their worst-case $\ell_2$ risk and their computational complexities.
-Our theoretical results as well as empirical evaluations showed the tightness of our proposed lower bound as well as the minimax optimality of the proposed algorithms; in particular, the practical feasibility and near-optimality of our near-democratic model quantization strategy.
-Finally, we showed that our method and upper bounds can be extended for non-linear regression using $2$-layer densely connected neural networks.
+In this work, we considered model quantization for least-squares regression, where the solution is constrained to be representable using a pre-specified budget of $B$-bits per dimension.
+For the setting when the observations are noisy linear measurements of some true regressor, we obtained an information-theoretic lower bound for the minimax $\ell_2$-risk of learning under quantization constraints.
+We saw that the $\ell_2$-risk can be separated as the sum of two terms: the \textit{unavoidable learning risk} and the \textit{excess quantization risk}.
+We subsequently proposed several algorithms for model quantization and compared their performance in terms of the worst-case $\ell_2$-risk and computational requirements.
+Our results showed the tightness of our lower bound as well as the minimax optimality of our proposed algorithms.
+Although na\"ive quantization is computationally simple, its error is sub-optimal for large $d$.
+Contrastingly, \textbf{RCM} and \textbf{DQ} yield small quantization errors, but require exponential and quadratic computations, respectively.
+We proposed \textit{randomized Hadamard}-based \textbf{NDQ} as a practically feasible strategy with near-optimal error.
+Finally, we showed that our method and upper bounds can be extended for non-linear regression using $2$-layer densely connected ReLU neural networks.